 How about you?

-Are you tuned into that little voice in your head?
+Are you tuned into that little inner voice in your head?
 If so, have you learned to pay attention to it?
 Are you convinced that such feelings serve you for your own good?

 Just because we have ignored those feelings in the past with no adverse consequences doesn’t mean that our intuition isn’t worth following.
 As in the case of my friend, we can see that it only takes one bad experience to change your life forever.